YakhiniGroup/Methylation/readme.md

 Before running:

 * The project assumes that you are running prediction.py from within the src folder (all paths are relative to src), so cd to src first.
-* Depending on your system or interpreter, you may need to remove the "src." from the import statements (e.g. "import src.conf" becomes "import conf").
+* Depending on your system or interpreter, you may need to mark the src directory as Sources Root, or add "src." to the local import statements (e.g. "import conf" becomes "import src.conf").
 * Make sure to have an out directory that contains a sub-folder named: "ch3_e_blind" in which you should place the model's weights (obtained from us).